tonyjara/sas-template/README.md

 Update your app name in the site.webmanifest.json

-## Database
+### Database

 You can use whatever database is supported by prisma.
+By default this starter uses Cockroach DB, it has a free tier and it's easy to get up and going.
-Just add the url to you .env file.
+Just add the databaseURL to you .env file and change the schema.prisma file accordingly.
 To create the first migration and transfer the schema to your db run **npx prisma migrate dev --name init** .

 ### Installation